Hashtagitude

 May 3, 2017 by William Thompson Leave a Comment

-Social media is not as easy as kids make it look: the analytics and metrics behind successful, profitable campaigns are not for the faint of heart.
+Social media is not as easy as kids make it look.
+The analytics and metrics behind successful, profitable campaigns are not for the faint of heart.
 The technology is new and constantly evolving.
 So where does that leave you in the aggressive realm of social media marketing?
-Below are the two mistakes we come across most often at Hashtagitude when we talk to small business owners.
+Below are the two mistakes we come across most often at Hashtagitude.

 1. I can do it on my own